sergiooncode/lodgify-challenge/PLAN.md

 The point is to see a real score immediately, before the generator is any good.

-- [ ] `gen_v0` solver: deliberately mediocre prompt, produces the four sections
+- [x] `gen_v0` solver: deliberately mediocre prompt, produces the four sections
-- [ ] One deterministic scorer (placeholder leakage or format) wired into a Task
+- [x] One deterministic scorer (format) wired into a Task
-- [ ] Run the Task; open the log
+- [x] Run the Task; open the log.
+4 samples, format accuracy 1.000, ~$0.05 —
+      within 10% of the cost model's projection
-- [ ] **Freeze this run over all fixtures and keep it.** Phase 5's hand labels are written against it, and hand-labelling is the one serial, human-blocked task in the plan — starting it late is how calibration gets cut
+- [x] **Freeze this run over all fixtures and keep it.** Phase 5's hand labels are written against it, and hand-labelling is the one serial, human-blocked task in the plan — starting it late is how calibration gets cut

-**Acceptance:** one property → generated copy → one score, visible in the log.
-Pipeline is runnable end to end.
-Everything after this thickens it.
-Labelling can begin the moment this run exists, in parallel with Phases 3 and 4.
+Findings from this run are written up in the README.

 ---

 ## Phase 3 — Deterministic scorers

-- [ ] Base `Scorer` class with concrete subclasses — settled here, not
-      retrofitted at the end.
-This is where the brief's inheritance requirement lives, so it shapes every scorer below it
+- [x] Base `DeterministicCheck` class with a concrete subclass per check, in `checks.py`. `scorers.py` is a thin adapter to Inspect, so the hierarchy sits on top of Inspect rather than competing with it
-- [ ] Format: four sections present, length bounds, valid structure
+- [x] Format: four sections present, headline fits its single-line slot
-- [ ] Placeholder leakage / unfilled templates
+- [x] Placeholder leakage / unfilled templates
-- [ ] Banned phrasing + unverifiable superlatives
+- [x] Unverifiable superlatives
-- [ ] Unsupportable by construction: price, rates, deals, availability, distance to landmarks.
-No schema field can ground any of these, so the check is exact and costs no model call
+- [x] Unsupportable by construction: price, availability, proximity
-- [ ] Fair-Housing-style discriminatory language
+- [x] Fair-Housing-style discriminatory language
-- [ ] Coverage: were high-value input fields used?
+- [x] Coverage: were high-value input fields used?

-**Acceptance:** each is a scorer with a unit test against fixed strings, no network.
-All run before any model-graded scorer.
+**Acceptance met:** unit tests against fixed strings, no network.
+All seven re-scored the frozen run with zero API calls.
+Results in the README.

 ---